 John Donne was elected and installed as Dean of St Paul’s on November 22nd, 1621.
 He remained as Dean until his death on March 31st, 1631.
 Donne had been ordained Deacon and Priest of the Church of England by the Rt Rev John King, Bishop of London, in the Bishop’s Chapel adjacent to the Cathedral on January 23rd, 1615.

 As part of his responsibilities for maintaining the daily round of worship services at the Cathedral, Donne was assigned to preach inside the Cathedral at major festivals of the Church Year.
-He was also called upon to take part in the rotation of preachers at Paul’s Cross, outside the Cathedral, as well as at special occasions before other congregations.
+He was also called upon to take part in the rotation of preachers at Paul’s Cross, outside the Cathedral, as well as on special occasions before other congregations.

 Use the links provided below to navigate to three projects that combine visual and acoustic modeling to explore sites and events in Donne’s ministry during his time as Dean of St Paul’s Cathedral.
 To return to this page at any time, click on the NAVIGATION tab found on each of these three sites.